drjdlarson/angst/README.md

 6. Finally, you can graph the results of the simulation by running utils.plotSim() and passing it the FW_NLPerf_GuidanceSystem object.
     NOTE: If you have already run a simulation and saved the resulting FW_NLPerf_GuidanceSystem object to a .pkl file, you can load the .pkl file into an object of class FW_NLPerf_GuidanceSystem by running utils.load_obj() and passing it the filepath.

-### Current Problem:
+### Current Tasks:

-The FW_NLPerf_GuidanceSystem algorithms are not currently functioning as required.
-Troubleshooting is on-going.
+1. Documentation
+2. Rename for deployment

 ### Future Developments